rooftop-media/quickshapes/blueprint/0_0_Intro.md

 ### About the 🗺 Blueprint

+Some quick notes:

 - The Blueprint is a step-by-step tutorial on how to remake QuickShapes.
+  It starts right here, on this page.
+Hey, thanks for reading! :)

+- Some parts of the Blueprint are written in second-person.
+  Those parts are still important.
+Hope you're cool with that.

-  The Blueprint also introduces some [KitchenWare](https://github.com/rooftop-media/kw) software development patterns.
+- The Blueprint introduces some [KitchenWare](https://github.com/rooftop-media/kw) software development patterns.
+  These patterns are described more formally in the [kw dev manual](#).

+- Click the title on any Blueprint page to return to the table of contents.